- Highly-rated claims service

 - Standard & Poor’s: AA

-State Farm is on great financial footing, earning the highest possible rating of A++ (Superior) from A.M.
-Best, one of the nation’s leading credit rating agencies for the insurance industry.
+State Farm is on great financial footing, earning a rating of A++ from AM Best, one of the nation’s leading credit rating agencies for the insurance industry.
 State Farm has also earned A ratings from Standard & Poor’s and Moody’s.
-However, the company has received average ratings in the customer service department, so it lost a few points in this category.
+Such good ratings from these companies mean that State Farm is very strong financially and has the financial capability to pay out claims.

 State Farm’s Types of Insurance